REST API Documentation

 Examples

 This parameter provides the ability to pull the content from linked objects to reduce the number of requests needed to retrieve information.
-For a great overview in how our design came about and the thoughts that went into to it please read. http://www.jamasoftware.com/blog/rest-api-design/.
+For a great overview of how our design came about and the thoughts that went into it please read. http://www.jamasoftware.com/blog/rest-api-design/.

 Example Request: